Top Six Beaches in Broome You Need to Visit in 2025

 Whilst this is technically outside of Broome, it is worth the drive.

-About a 1 hour drive north of Broome off Cape Leveque Rd is a truly stunning and untouched place that is James Price Point.
+About 1 hour north of Broome, off Cape Leveque Rd, is a truly stunning and untouched place called James Price Point.

-Come here for; towering pindan cliffs, abundant wildlife, sweeping untouched beaches and epic free camping.
+When you visit James Price Point, you will discover towering pindan cliffs, abundant wildlife, sweeping untouched beaches and epic free camping spots.

-TIP – I’d recommend a 4wd or AWD car to get out here.
-You will need to turn off the now sealed Cape Leveque Rd onto the unsealed Manari Road which is quite corrugated.
-Make sure you do your safety checks of the car before driving out, and make sure you bring enough water and sunscreen to last the day!
+TIP: I’d recommend a 4WD or AWD car to get out here.
+You will need to turn off the sealed Cape Leveque Rd onto the unsealed Manari Road, which is usually quite corrugated.
+Make sure you do your safety checks of the car before driving out, and bring enough water and sunscreen to last the day!
+There are no facilities at all near James Price Point.

 That sums up my thoughts on the best Broome beaches – which one will you visit first?